PatMartin/Dex/README.md

 # Dex

-Dex : The data explorer is a data visualization tool written in Java/JavaFX capable of powerful ETL and data visualization.
+Dex : The data explorer is a powerful tool for data science.
+It is written in Groovy and Java on top of JavaFX and offers the ability to:

+* Read in data from a variety of sources such files, programs and a variety of databases.
+* Transform the data in a powerful ways.
+* Apply powerful machine learning to the data via SMILE and R integration.
+* Visualize the data in over 50 distinct ways.
+* Output the data to a variety of databases and file formats.
+* Extend Dex from within via templates and internal scripting.
+Save the extensions to reuse later.

 ## Other Resources